siscia/css-parser/README.md

 ```
 It is very important to consider the scope of `with-open`.

-If you return a lazy-seq from the expresion above (using `map` instead of `mapv` for example) is quite likely that the whole sequence is not yet be evaluated, but the file is already been closed, this will result in an exception.
+If you return a lazy-seq from the expression above (using `map` instead of `mapv` for example) is quite likely that the whole sequence is not yet be evaluated, but the file is already been closed, this will result in an exception.

 If you still want to use a lazy-seq you need to use it inside the scope of `with-open`, or to manually open and close the file.